 Dr Muhammad Irfan Khan

-Irfan is Professor of environmental science and Chairman of the Department of Environmental Science at International Islamic University, Islamabad.
-He obtained his PhD degree from London University and was awarded a post doctoral fellowship at Oxford University.
-He is qualified as an Environmental and Occupational Health and Safety Auditor.
-He has been working on the shipbreaking sector in Pakistan since 2012 and has guided researchers in their work on the issue.
+Irfan is Professor of environmental science, founder Chairman of the Department of Environmental Science and now Dean of the Faculty of Basic and Applied Sciences at International Islamic University, Islamabad.
+He has a PhD degree of London University and worked as a post-doctoral research fellowship at Oxford University.
+He is a qualified Environmental and Occupational Health and Safety Auditor.
+He has been working on the shipbreaking sector in Pakistan since 2012, and has guided researchers in their work on the issue.

 Jim has been an environmental health and justice activist for 25 years.
 He is the founder of Earth Economics and the Basel Action Network (BAN).
 He has represented civil society at the Basel Convention since its inception in 1989 and has seen major traction with developing countries refusing the import of hazardous waste from industrialised countries.
 BAN has successfully set up the E-Stewardship Programme, a label for the environmentally safe and sound recycling of e-waste.
 Jim is one of the five founding members of the Platform.